Alex-Kozachenko/WebScrap/Readme.md

 ## Solution structure

-The solution consists of lesser projects, which are domain-based, core and API.
+The solution consists of modular projects, which are categorized as Core, API and Modules.

-### Domains
+### Core

-- [Html](./Html/) is all about html parsing.
 - [Css](./Css/) is all about processing the css query and getting the html tags.

-### Core

 - [Core.Tags](./Core.Tags/) contains the html processor, which is designed to be used in Domains.

 ### API

-- [API](./Api) integrated the `Domains` into single and simple facade, for use.
+- [API](./Api) an integrated solution into a simple calls.

 ### Modules

-- [Modules](./Modules)  contains extra projects around the main one.
+- [Modules](./Modules) libraries for postprocessing the result from Core.

+NOTE: Every lesser project tends to be isolated as possible, except the API which gathers all projects for integration.

 ## Goals